AnaAquiles/CorticalDelam-MEA/README.md

 ## 🧪 Explore Signal Dynamics (Bonus Tools)

+Before diving deep, I highly encourage you to explore [`CommonBand.py`](./CommonBand.py) — a method for extracting **common oscillatory activity** across your recordings.
+This is especially useful when comparing conditions like **control vs. disease**, as it reveals consistent rhythms that might otherwise be hidden 🧭.

-Want to go deeper?
-Here are some optional — but powerful — scripts:
+Want to go further?
+Check out these optional **but powerful** scripts:

-- [`SignalClassification.py`](./SignalClassification.py): Explore how signal patterns evolve over time using the electrode classes.
+- [`SignalClassification.py`](./SignalClassification.py): Track how signal dynamics evolve over time using the electrode class labels.
-- [`MI_signalModules.py`](./MI_signalModules.py): Analyze **mutual information** between features in your signals.
+- [`MI_signalModules.py`](./MI_signalModules.py): Quantify **mutual information** between different signal features.
-- [`DirectMI.py`](./DirectMI.py): Estimate **directed transfer entropy** to uncover temporal dependencies and potential causal flow 🔁
+- [`DirectMI.py`](./DirectMI.py): Reveal directed relationships in your data using **transfer entropy** 🔁

 ---

 ## 🤝 Contributions & Questions

-If you encounter any issues, ideas, or questions, please feel free to open an issue or contact me directly.
-Collaboration and curiosity are always welcome!
-You can reach me at: anaaquiles@ciencias.unam.mx/ana.aquiles@igf.cnrs.fr
+Found a bug?
+Have an idea?
+Curious about applying this to your own dataset?
+Don’t hesitate to get in touch — collaboration and curiosity are always welcome! 🌱

+📫 **Contact:**
+- anaaquiles@ciencias.unam.mx
+- ana.aquiles@igf.cnrs.fr

 ---